• Skip to main content

 • Author

-Home » nouns » Jisho is the Japanese word for ‘dictionary’, explained
+Home » nouns » Jisho is a Japanese word for ‘dictionary’, explained

-Jisho is the Japanese word for ‘dictionary’, explained
+Jisho is a Japanese word for ‘dictionary’, explained

 What does “jisho” mean in Japanese?